ejones18/spotify_playlist_generator/README.md

 * Run the module using ```python .\playlist_recommendations.py --seed-file "path/to/file/here"```

 ## To Do ##
-1. Remove the need for a seed text file, allow user to search by a song and artists not seeds.
+1. Remove the need for a seed text file, allow user to search by a song and artists not seeds (underway).
 2. Auth code flow to obtain refresh token
 3. Save playlist to the user's spotify account